 2015 would bring me back home to India, the country which made me an entrepreneur.
 Working with some of the fastest growing startups in the ecosystem, I had the opportunity to pioneer conversational commerce with Haptik - Everyone's Personal Assistant.
 The journey from 10k to 1M+ conversations/month coming from 1M+ users gave me a deeper insight of the expectations Indian consumers have from their everyday assistant.
 Aakrit (CEO) and I worked closely to close our Series B round of $12M from Times Internet which helps the company invest further into machine learning, product development and growth.

-An epiphany helped me realize that my reason to exist is not to inflate human consumption but to make it efficient and sustainable.
-With this in mind, I've decided to invest myself towards a problem that fundamentally impacts human existence and progress - Energy.
+In 2016 an epiphany helped me realize that my reason to exist is not to inflate human consumption but to make it efficient and sustainable.
+With this in mind, I've invested myself towards a problem that fundamentally impacts human existence and progress - Energy.
 An introduction to how this journey began was covered in my blogpost here.
 ION Energy Inc is an energy storage and infrastructure company building high performance systems that enable electric mobility and support the uptake of clean energy.